mockyeah/mockyeah/packages/mockyeah-web-extension/README.md

 3. In Chrome, go to `Settings` (`⋮` icon in upper right corner) > `More Tools` > `Extensions`.

-4. Make sure `Developer mode` is enabled via the toggle at the top of the page.
+4. Make sure `Developer mode` is enabled via the toggle at the top-right of the page.

 5. Click `Load unpacked` in the upper left and navigate to select the `mockyeah-web-extension` folder.